brian-watkins/learn-do-share/adr/log.md

 perhaps Playwright provides a more realistic execution setting.
 And note too that really our examples in the unit tests are just clicking a single button and seeing what happens -- so very simple actions and observations.

+### Integration test problems

+So we did some more error case stories utilizing the unit testing strategy.
+That worked fine.
+But then we picked up a new full-stack story, namely, to get the count of notes for each learning area for a logged in user and display that on the overview page.
+The proper way to accomplish this story would involve a SQL query with something like this: `SELECT learningAreaId, count(*) AS noteCount FROM notes WHERE userId = someUserId GROUP BY learningAreaId`.
+But when we run this inside the CosmosEngagementNoteRepository during a test we get an error that basically indicates that GROUP BY queries are not supported.

+When we run this code against cosmos db in the cloud it works as expected, both in the Azure portal and via the node cosmosdb client.

+It turns out that our fake cosmos db that we use during the tests uses `vercel/cosmosdb-query` to parse queries and that does not support GROUP BY clauses.

+So we have a few options, none of which are that great.

+1. Create a pull request for `vercel/cosmosdb-query` -- but it hasn't been updated in three years so I bet whoever really uses this doesn't care so much about keeping it up to date.
+Also, it would be a pain to get this accepted and *then* need to update the main cosmosdb-server package that references this.

+2. Use testcontainers-node to spin up the azure cosmosdb emulator for linux.
+Great idea, except this container will not run on a mac with an M1 chip.
+Maybe when MacOS Ventura comes out there will be better support for running amd64 images on arm64 but until then this simply won't work.

+3. Use another implementation that avoids the GROUP BY clause.
+We're not dealing with a ton of data.
+We would have to select all the users' notes and then go through each counting them up by learning area.
+But it seems really bad to let the limitations of our testing strategy dictate implementation decisions, especially when those decisions are obviously less performant.

+4. Use CosmosDB for real in the cloud during tests and running locally.
+This would give us the most confidence that everything works obviously but it would mean that our test suite needs a network connection to run, which is not ideal.
+It would also mean that we'd probably need to somehow open up our cosmos db so that it could be accessed from github actions.
+It would also mean that anyone who wanted to run the test suite would need access to Azure.

+5. Shift our testing strategy.
+We could mock the storage layer at the interfaces we use -- EngagementNoteReader, EngagementNoteWriter, etc. That would leave the adapters as something we either (5a) do not test at all or something that we (5b) test in a different way like through option (4).

+6. Mock the data access interfaces and don't test the adapters locally, BUT add a smoke test that runs on a canary deploy of the app before finally making the new version of the application available.

+7. Use a *different* database locally that is somehow compatible with the azure cosmos client for node.
+Perhaps MongoDB is compatable?

+8. Another option would be to use a different client library.
+So, instead of using the Azure Cosmos node library, we would use a library for mongodb or something like that.
+And it just happens that you can connect to azure cosmos db through that kind of library.
+Again, the bad thing is that we are changing our implementation to make it easier to test.
+But in this case, we gain flexibility in the sense that it would be easier to deploy to any infrastructure that provides access to mongodb or something compatible with that.

+I think what we need to do is to just use a different kind of fake during the tests, and provide adapters that can talk to this kind of fake.
+It should be something we can use for running locally as well.
+We could still use Mongodb for example.
+The trick is that our integration tests run using the function emulator and so we have to build our functions and run them in a separate process.
+So the easiest thing to do really is to use some database that we could connect to from the test (for setup purposes) and from the function (when it's exercised by the tests).

+Then do we leave the cosmos db adapter untested?

+Yes.
+In this case, there's no real logic in these adapters, just calls to cosmos.
+We could try the humble object pattern and pull out any logic ... but there really isn't anything to pull out.

+I should probably build upon the test data server pattern we're using already to serve up the learning areas during a test.
+But then how would we run the app locally?
+I guess we could still start that?
+We would probably want to test drive these adapters though maybe?

+We extended the test data server to handle data about notes and the integration tests are all passing again -- including the new one to describe note counts.
+We can actually still leave the fake cosmos db running to handle data about engagement plans (for now).

+Two things we discovered though -- there is some hidden behavior in the note reader ... we expect the notes to come back in a particular order.
+So we had to make our fake note reader respect that as well.
+AND, the adapters are kind of weird.
+The initial state function for engage takes an engagement note writer ... but it doesn't need that.
+And the backstage function takes a reader, which it doesn't need.
+So we should be clearer there ...

+So basically we are not switching strategies at all.
+Just creating a different fake that is more under our control.
+I guess the lesson here is this: Fakes that you don't control are more of a liability than those that you do.

+The only small shift in strategy is that we now have certain parts of our code that are not under test, namely, the adapters that talk to Cosmos DB.
+To rectify that, we could have a smoke test.
+This would show also not only that we wrote the write kind of code that can talk to cosmos but that we are configured correctly in the production environment as well.